Which Path Will You Take?

 1st & 3rd Wednesdays

-in person at church
+12-1pm in person

-church office, room 6
+Church office, room 6

 “Lectio Divina” (pronounced LEK-tee-oh dih-VEEN-ah) simply means “sacred reading” — it’s a way of reading the Bible slowly and prayerfully, in small sections, to listen for what God might have to say to you.
 In doing so, we affirm that we will encounter God directly through this text and that it will speak directly into our lives.
 We approach scripture as a mystic would, listening for God’s word to us.